 Principal Investigator (PI) Responsibility

-Compliance with information protection and use requirements is the responsibility of the principal investigator.
-Each PI should review her/his information use agreements, grants and other contracts to see if any such requirements are included.
+Compliance with data protection and use requirements is the responsibility of the principal investigator.
+Each PI should review her/his data use agreements, grants and other contracts to see if any such requirements are included.
 Harvard personnel working under such an agreement, grant, or contract must, at a minimum, comply with those protection requirements.
-In addition, it is the PI's responsibility to discuss the protection requirements with the relevant School CIO or IT Director to ensure that the protection requirements can be met.
+In addition, it is the PI's responsibility to ensure any necessary reviews occur, including Data Security Reviews, DUA Reviews, and Institutional Review Board Reviews.

 Other Sensitive Research

 Harvard researchers often deal with sensitive information that does not relate to human subjects.
 Examples can include proprietary information subject to confidentiality requirements, and information with national security implications.
-Most of these types of information will be categorized as Level 3 information under the categories described in the HRDSP.
+Most of these types of information will be categorized as Level 3 information under the categories described in the Information Security Guidance.
 However, information with national security implications generally will be categorized as Level 4 information.
-Researchers should consult with their School CIO or IT Director to determine the proper level for these types of information if they are not sure what category is appropriate.
+Researchers must submit any such projects in the Research Safety Application for Security Review by a local information security reviewer.

 Working with Vendors